reserve-protocol/protocol/contracts/plugins/assets/sky/README.md

 ## Summary

-This plugin allows `sUSDS` holders to use their tokens as collateral in the Reserve Protocol.
+This plugin allows `sUSDS` (Sky) holders to use their tokens as collateral in the Reserve Protocol.

 `sUSDS` token represents a tokenized implementation of the Sky Savings Rate for `USDS`, fully compliant with the ERC-4626 standard.
 It enables real-time share-to-asset conversions, ensuring accurate values even if the system's drip function hasn't been called recently.